sahand-salmani/adult-income-dataset-EDA-classification/README.md

-# Adult Income EDA and Prediction
+# Adult Income EDA and Classification

 ## Dataset Overview
 This project involves a comprehensive analysis of a dataset with the following columns: